khval/AmosKittens/commands.md

 **Dfree**

 	This command returns free bytes on current drive/partition.
-Amos Kitten follow AMOS pro standard, and is using singed integer as return values.
-To avoid returning negative numbers when over 2GBytes, this command will return 2Gbytes if its more than 2Gbytes free.
+Amos Kitten follow AMOS pro standards when value is under 2Gbytes, if the value is above 2Gbytes then this command will return size above 2Gbytes as double, (Extremely large numbers can get truncated).

-	Use command "Disk Info$" command to get correct number of bytes free.
+	Use command "Disk Info$" command to get correct number of bytes free (if drive is extremly large).

 **Screen Colour**